Walter-pixel/COOP_Langevin_Public/README.md

 <p align="center">
   <img src="figures/variational_vs_sampling.png", style="width:450px;">
   <br> Fig.1: The distribution in green is the target distribution to estimate.
-The orange distribution in the left fits a Gaussian function on the target green distribution, while the orange dots in the right represent a direct sampling from the target green distribution where those dots reside in the high probability region of the target distribution.
+For the variational approach, the orange distribution on the left fits a Gaussian function on the target green distribution.
+In contrast, in the sampling-based method in the figure on the right, the orange dots are drawn directly from the target green distribution.
+As we can see, the sample drawn often comes from the high probability region of the target distribution.
 </p>

-To better show how the sampling is performed in the Langevin Dynamics, consider a stationary distribution in Fig. 2 which is unknown in its analytical expression to the Langevin Dynamics particle, where the darker colour represent a higher density region, and the orange dot represent the footprint of the Langevin Dynamics particle's movement.
-As the iteration progress from 1 to 240, we can see the orange footprints visit the high density region more, hence recovering the underlying unknown blue distribution.
+To better show how the sampling is conducted using the Langevin Dynamics, consider a stationary distribution in Fig. 2, which is unknown in its analytical expression to the Langevin Dynamics particle, where the darker colour represents a higher density region.
+The orange dot represents the footprint of the Langevin Dynamics particle's movement.
+As the iteration progresses from 1 to 240, we can see the orange footprints visit the high-density region more, hence recovering the underlying unknown blue distribution.

 <p align="center">